-This course consists of a survey of the structures and function of the human body.
-Students study both the anatomy and the physiology of the human body.
-There is a lab with dissection required.
+This course is a survey of the structures and functions of the human body.
+Students will study both the anatomy and physiology of the human body.

 BCS-120 Human Anatomy and Physiology

 This course consists of a survey of the structures and function of the human body.
 Students study both the anatomy and the physiology of the human body.